Gamerkuipers/Hydroneer-Modding/Hydrotility++/README.md

 - Quit to desktop
 - Change time
 - Freeze time
+- remove all dirt chunks
+- remove all raw resources
 - Read Coordinates Location
 - Add modules to the esc menu